 The content of John’s preaching (Luke 3:7-18) – John draws the crowds by preaching a baptism of change and forgiveness of sins.
 This shows that people were ready to change and wanted to relate to God in a new way.
 John denounced errors and attacked privileges.
 He said that being children of Abraham was no guarantee nor did it give any advantage before God.
 For God, he said, the stone and the child of Abraham were the same, because "God can raise children of Abraham from these stones!"
-(LK 3,8) That which advances a person in God’s sight is not the privilege of being a child of Abraham but actions that produce good fruit.
+(Lk 3:8) What advances a person in God’s sight is not the privilege of being a child of Abraham but actions that produce good fruit.

-In the 80’s, when Luke is writing, many people still thought that John was the Messiah (Cfr Acts 19:3; 13,15).
+In the 80’s, when Luke is writing, many people still thought that John was the Messiah (cf. Acts 19:3).
 Luke quotes John’s own words to help readers to place the figure of John within the framework of salvation history.
 John acknowledges that Jesus is stronger.
 The difference between him and Jesus is in the gift of the Spirit who will be transmitted through Jesus.
 Luke shows that John’s concept of the Messiah was incomplete.
-For John, the Messiah would be a severe judge, ready to pass judgement and to punish (Lk 3:17).
-Perhaps that is why John, later, had difficulty recognizing Jesus as the Messiah (Lk 7:18-28), since Jesus did not behave like a severe Judge who punished.
-Rather he said: “I judge no one!”
+For John, the Messiah would be a severe judge, ready to pass judgment and to punish (Lk 3:17).
+Perhaps that is why John, later, had difficulty recognizing Jesus as the Messiah (Lk 7:18-28), since Jesus did not behave like a severe judge who punished.
+Rather He said, “I judge no one!”
 (Jn 8:15; 12:47) Rather than judging and punishing, Jesus showed tenderness, welcomed sinners and ate with them.

 6. Praying Psalm 15 (14)

 Yahweh, who can find a home in Your tent,

 who can dwell on Your holy mountain?

 Whoever lives blamelessly,

 who keeps the tongue under control,